dperuo/dperuo.github.io/index.md

 #### Connect with you

-Email and GitHub are the best ways to contact me.
+Email and Vimeo are the best ways to contact me.
 Feel free to connect and discover more about all the projects I'm working on.